-Below is one of the five earliest CD reviews ever posted on Bloggerhythms.
-It's almost twenty years old and is being reprinted now instead of on this blog's April anniversary because of the sad news Brian Setzer posted on February 13, 2025 on Facebook.
+Below is one of the first five CD reviews to ever appear on Bloggerhythms.
+It was posted almost twenty years ago, and it's being revived now because of the sad news Brian Setzer wrote on his Facebookpage on February 13, 2025.

 "Hi everybody, I just wanted to check in with you all.
 Towards the end of the last Stray Cats tour I noticed that my hands were cramping up.
 I’ve since discovered that I have an auto-immune disease.
 I cannot play guitar.
 There is no pain, but it feels like I am wearing a pair of gloves when I try to play.
 I have seen some progress in that I can hold a pen and tie my shoes.
 I know this sounds ridiculous, but I was at a point where I couldn’t even do that.
 Luckily, I have the best hospital in the world down the block from me.
 It’s called the Mayo Clinic.
 I know I will beat this, it will just take some time.
 I love you all, Brian."